echmet/CEval/README.md

   ### Windows

   It is recommended to install [QtCreator](https://www.qt.io/ide/) and use its user interface to set the project up and build it.
-While it might be possible to use other compilers, the authors recommend to use the [MinGW toolchain](http://www.mingw.org/) to build CEval.
-Development package for Windows downloadable from the [Qt project's](http://qt.io) website ships both Qt 5 and MinGW compiler.
+CEval has been tested to build with both [MinGW toolchain](http://www.mingw.org/) and Microsoft VC++14 (part of [Microsoft Visual Studio 2015](https://www.visualstudio.com/)).
+Microsoft VC++14 is the preferred compiler on Windows.
+Development package for Windows downloadable from the [Qt project's](http://qt.io) website ships Qt 5 binaries linkable against MinGW and VC++14 binaries and the MinGW compiler, Microsoft VC++14 compiler has to be obtained separately.

 3. Run

   If the Qwt, libHPCS and libhvl_mt libraries were built to be linked dynamically (the default), it is necessary to make the libraries (usually named **qwt.so, qwt.dll, qwt.dylib**; **libHPCS.so, libHPCS.dll, libHPCS.dylib** and **libhvl_mt.so, libhvl_mt.dll, libhvl_mt.dylib**) available to the operating system's dynamic linker.
 This can be achieved by various ways.
-The libraries can be copied to a directory where the linker is set up to look (i.e. **/usr/lib, C:\Windows\system32**) or to the same directory as CEval binary.
-On Linux systems the **LD_LIBRARY_PATH** environment variable can be adjusted to include paths to the necessary libraries.
+The libraries can be copied to a directory where the linker is set up to look (i.e. **/usr/lib, C:\Windows\system32**) or to the directory which contains the CEval binary.
+On Linux systems the **LD_LIBRARY_PATH** environment variable can be adjusted to include paths to the necessary libraries, Windows users may adjust the **PATH** variable in the same manner.

 Pre-built binaries
 ---
-Pre-built binaries for commonly used platforms can be downloaded from here:
+Pre-built binaries for commonly used platforms can be downloaded from the link below.
+Please note that the binaries may be considerably out of date.

 [ECHMET website](http://echmet.natur.cuni.cz/ceval#block-block-17)

 Usage
 ---
-Tutorial for CEval can be obtained from here:
+Tutorial for CEval can be obtained from here.
+Please keep in mind that the tutorial corresponds to the binary version that is available for download at the ECHMET website and may not reflect the state of the latest development code.

 [ECHMET website](http://echmet.natur.cuni.cz/ceval#block-block-17)

 Licensing